-In addition to his orthopaedic duties, Dr. Provencher performed extensive humanitarian and disaster relief work.
-In this capacity, he served as the Director for Surgical Services for three years on the USNS Mercy and was the surgical leader of a 500-member team during Pacific Partnership 2012—the largest humanitarian and civic action in the Asia-Pacific region focused on building stronger relationships and improved disaster response capabilities with partner nations.
+In addition to his military orthopaedic duties, CAPT Provencher performed extensive Humanitarian and Disaster Relief (HDR) work.
+In this capacity, he served as the Director for Surgical Services (DSS) for four years on the USNS Mercy (TAH-19) and led the surgical team during Pacific Partnership 2012—the largest Humanitarian and Civic Action in the Asia-Pacific region focused on building stronger relationships and improving disaster response capabilities with partner nations.
 In this capacity, he led a 500-member medical-surgical team on a five-country disaster relief training mission, Pacific Partnership, in the Asia Pacific region in both 2010 and 2012.

 For more information please visit his website.